Get a free, no obligation personal loan quote with rates as low as 9.90%

 Work

-If it weren’t enough for financial stress to impact your physical and mental health, it also has the ability to directly affect your performance at work.
-Money worries can cause an employee to feel distracted at work, with one study concluding that financially stressed employees are actually 5 times more likely to be more distracted at work.
-Other results of financially stressed employees can include:
+If it weren’t enough for financial stress to impact your physical and mental health, it also has the ability to directly impact your performance at work.

 Personal Relationships

 Financial worries have been found to cause strain on various personal relationships, including marriages, partnerships, familial relationships, and friendships.
-A study from SunTrust bank indicated financial stress to be the primary cause of conflict in 35% of romantic relationships.
-Financial stress has also been found to be the #1 cause of divorce.
+A recent study found that financial stress is the number one reason for divorce.

 Can a credit counsellor help my financial stress?

 Yes, credit counsellors can assist you in dealing with financial stress in many ways.
-Credit counsellors help their clients become more knowledgeable about finance and help them to create tangible plans to reduce their debt.
+Credit counsellors can educate you about personal finance and help you to create tangible plans to reduce your debt.
 They can also help negotiate with your creditors on your behalf to reduce late payment fees and sometimes even forgive some debt, as well as offer you one-on-one support in helping you create a budget and manage your finances.
-Overall, credit counsellors provide debt management solutions based on your debt and finances.

 How do I pay off my credit cards quickly?

-There are many ways to tackle credit card debt quickly.
-Since credit card debt can result in interest fees, it’s a good idea to assess your credit cards and pay off the debt with the highest interest first.
-Paying more than the minimum payment, if possible, on all of your credit cards is also a good way to pay off your debt faster.
-Finally, debt consolidation can help you pay off your credit card debt quickly, as it allows you to combine the balances of multiple high-interest cards and obtain a lower interest for all of your debt.
+Paying more than the minimum payment, if possible, on all of your credit cards is a good way to pay off your debt faster.
+Debt consolidation is also an option, which can help you pay off your credit card debt quickly, as it allows you to combine the balances of multiple high-interest cards in one affordable monthly payment, usually at a lower interest rate.

 Keeping your budget on track requires a lot of attention and discipline.
 Fortunately, there are many tools to help you follow your budget, including budgeting apps, financial advisors, and prepaid cards.
 Prepaid cards are a particularly appealing option because they encourage people to spend only the money that they physically have available, rather than using credit.